phyloacc/PhyloAcc/docs/code-issues.md

 # Code Issues Handoff

-This document summarizes the currently unfixed or partially unresolved code-review findings in the PhyloAcc repository.
+This document tracks resolved, unfixed, and partially unresolved code-review findings in the PhyloAcc repository.
 It is intended as a resume guide for a future coding agent.

 Current baseline commits already landed before this handoff: